xymon-monitoring/problem-solving/README.md

 - [Summary of all the problems and their status](https://github.com/xymon-monitoring/problem-solving/issues/1)
 - [All the problems](https://github.com/xymon-monitoring/problem-solving/issues)

-### Context 2023: a need to move forward
+### Context 2023: a need to "move forward"
 - People are asking if Xymon is still alive, what is the future ?
 - People need to renew their tools: They need to have arguments to stay with Xymon
-  - They love it, but need also "moderm" features
+  - They love Xymon, but need also "moderm" features
-- People are willing to help "moving forward", but are not easily able to
+- People are willing to help “move forward,” but are not easily able to do so.
+- The project and ecosystem/community seem to be producing less for some time (which may not be reality)

 ### Goals
 - To **inventory** and **manage status** of problems (related to the curent context, but not only)